Have you been diagnosed with Irritable Bowel Syndrome without any hope for a full recovery?

 Digestive issues can be easy to fix if you follow a plan and you are committed to it.
 Specific protocols will help calm the inflammation and get you on a path to recovery.
 These types of symptoms also respond well to naturopathic medicine and we’ll talk about this in a later section in this article.

 “I Was Diagnosed With IBS, But My Lab Tests Are Negative”

 Have all of your lab test results come back negative?
 Negative tests typically make people happy, but this may not be the case for you.
 If you’re a chronic illness sufferer who is desperately looking for answers, sometimes it’s worse to get a negative test because you know something is wrong and you want to find out what it is so you can start your recovery.

 We understand how frustrating this process can be but you can get on a road to recovery—and fast.

 Recovering from Irritable Bowel Syndrome

-When we see clients here at Neurvana Health who are dealing with common symptoms of IBS, we first take a look at their lab tests so we can rule out other more serious issues.
+When we see clients here at Neurvana Naturopathic Medicine who are dealing with common symptoms of IBS, we first take a look at their lab tests so we can rule out other more serious issues.
 The next step is to do more precise testing on gut markers to find out what is causing the symptoms.